 Other factors, such as industry trends, have also accelerated the pace of store closures, notable brands include Chase.

 Conversely, as the COVID-19 recovery continues in 2021, brands such as Chipotle are reporting plans to increase store counts.
-The rising trend of digital sales and food delivery may reshape how these new stores operate and Patterns data can be used to analyze customer visit behavior.
+The rising trend of digital sales and food delivery may reshape how these new stores operate.

 The steps below can be used to extend this analysis for other brands:

 1. Obtain company reported store counts from quarterly earnings reports found in SEC Filings or in the Investor Relations section of the company’s website (Chipotle).
 Take note of the countries included in the store count (US only or US + CA_, however SafeGraph currently doesn’t have POI counts for global store counts.

 2. To measure the SafeGraph open POI count at the report date, use the most recent Core Places Release, filtering by brand and country if necessary.
 Take the sum of:

 - Total POI count Minus